york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 ## Part 4 - Integrating your smart contract with the frontend {#part-4-integrating-your-smart-contract-with-the-frontend}

-By the end of this tutorial, you'll know how to:
+By the end of this exercise, you'll know how to:

 - Connect a MetaMask wallet to your dapp
 - Read data from your smart contract using the [Alchemy Web3](https://docs.alchemy.com/alchemy/documentation/alchemy-web3) API